sgilfeather/CS40-Machine-Structure/README.md

-# CS40: Machine Structure and Programming in C
+# CS40: Machine Structure and Programming

 Assembly programming and low-level memory management in C, for the course CS40: Machine Structure and Programming.
 Included in this repo are projects completed for this course, including...
 - `locality`: A PPM image rotator, which stores PPM pixels in cached blocks to optimize image transformations.